pwong-it/P1---TicTacToe/README.md

 # Tic Tac Toe :x::o::x:
-The first project of my Software Engineering Immersive Course.<br/> Date Received: 22/11/22<br/>
+The first project of my Software Engineering Immersive Course.
+The goal is to build the beloved TicTacToe game where the aim is to have 3 of the same symbol in a line on the board to win.<br/>
+Date Received: 22/11/22<br/>
 Date Due: 25/11/22